 You can also add lower priority emails to a new priority list called 'Low Priority'.
 Or you might separate out news updates into a list called 'To Read'.

 Doing this means you can also empty your inbox to achieve Inbox Zero, knowing that everything important is tracked.
 You'll be sure no nasty surprises are lurking.

 To stay calm and do deep, thoughtufl work, you can separate checking email from replying to it.
 The former is a quick 'prioritize and archive' skim of the inbox, to check for explosions, and the latter is a chunk of time you set aside once a day.

 Be sure colleagues reply to you

 Whenever you send an email to a colleague, you can mark it to Follow Up if they don't reply in 2 days, and ActiveInbox will remind you.
 No more spending precious minutes writing something only to 'Send & Pray' you get a reply.

 Focus on finishing projects

-Instead of being overwhelmed by a swirling flurry of 100s of emails, rise above them for a fresh perspective in Gmail, of just the handful of projects you're working on with folders.
+Instead of being overwhelmed by a flurry of 100s of emails, rise above them for a fresh view of Gmail, of just the handful of projects you're working on with Gmail folders.

 Glide through Today with bite-size chunks